Iridescent (album)

 Iridescent is the fourth studio album by American metalcore band Silent Planet.
 The album was released on November 12, 2021, through UNFD and Solid State Records.
 It was co-produced by Drew Fulk, Daniel Braunstein and guitarist Mitchell Stark.
+It is the last album to feature the band's bassist and clean vocalist Thomas Freckleton before he left the band in June 2023 due to wanting to spend more time with his family and having a fusion in his spine which had only gotten more painful over the years.
+It is also the band's first album to feature clean vocals from Garrett Russell and Mitchell Stark (Freckleton was the sole clean vocalist on all prior albums), and the first to include explicit language.

 Background and promotion

 On February 14, 2020, the band released "Trilogy", a single that focuses and revolves around vocalist Garrett Russell's stay in a mental hospital in which he wrote the lyrics in one sitting.

 On March 23, 2021, band members officially announced the album was completed.
 On April 9, after unveiling some artworks the prior couple days, they announced during the global COVID-19 pandemic a surprise collaboration with Fit for a King.
 The collaboration included both bands' vocalists being featured on reworked version of their recent tracks and both bands will also release a limited merch line to promote the collaboration.
 On August 20, the group surprise released the single "Panopticon".

 On September 17, the band officially unveiled the third single "Terminal" along with its music video.
 At the same time, the band revealed the album itself, the album cover, the track list, and release date.
 To promote the album, they also announced that they will support Motionless in White's rescheduled U.S. tour along with Light the Torch and Dying Wish which has started in May 2021.
 On October 22, one month before the album release, the group debuted the fourth single "Anhedonia".